sinamajidian/LoganAMR/README.md

 ## filtering SAM

-Then we filter sam alignments using `filter_parse_script_v2.sh` provided in this repo for keeping only card alignments and removing short alignments.
+Then we filter sam alignments using `filter_parse_script_v2.sh` provided in this repo for keeping only card alignments and removing inadequate alignments.
-The paramenters for filtering were `Identity > 80%` and `Alignment length > 100bp`.
+The paramenters for filtering were `Identity of the aligned sequence > 80%` and `Alignment length > 100bp`.
-and combine the result as `all_alignments.csv` 26GB.
+The results were combined as the `all_alignments.csv` file (26GB).

 ## Extracting alignment of human gut microbiom  accessions